-Travel to Germany during carnival season for one all-out party.
+Travel to Germany during carnival season and experience whole cities engaged in an all-out party.
 It is a joyful, silly celebration with a long history in Catholicism, today punctuated by street parades and costume balls.

-It is called Karneval or Fasching (pronounced FAH-shing) depending on the region.
+This celebration is called Karneval or Fasching (pronounced FAH-shing) depending on the region you are in.
 In general, Karneval is used in northwest Germany (except in Mainz), with Fasching primarily used in southern Germany.

 Veilchendienstag (Violet Tuesday or Shrove Tuesday) is a bit quieter.
 The main event is the ceremonial burning of the Nubbel (life-size straw figure).